Kikotesting/DemoSelenium-E-Commerce/README.md

 - Chrome installed
 - Maven installed

+## Purpose for the project:
-### Manipulate the DOM elements
+Manipulate the DOM elements
 - Filters
 - Sliders
 - Clickable, Visible and Invisible elements
 - Alert and active screens

-### Simulating Use cases End-To-End
+Simulating Use cases End-To-End
 - Create account
 - Login and Logout
 - Hover effects
 - Assertions and Order prioritization

-### Screenshots after each test
+Screenshots after each test
-- If the test doesn't pass, must change the data inside!
+- report if the test passed or not passed, where is the problem!